ctsit/redi/docs/redi-run-debug.md

 Go and look at the files in `/etc/cron.d`.
 See if the command is scheduled to run at the time you think.

 #### 4 Check mail ####
 When cron jobs error they send a local mail to the root user.
-I believe that this is forwarded to the redi user.
-If you have mail then you have information about runs that ran.
-Check your mails
+The `redi` user is forwarded these mails.
+You can switch users to `redi` by running `sudo su - redi`.
+To view the mails use the `mutt` command.